Sex differences in human physiology: Sex determination and differentiation

 The human genome consists of two copies of each of 23 chromosomes (a total of 46).
 One set of 23 comes from the mother and one set comes from the father.
 Of these 23 pairs of chromosomes, 22 are autosomes, and one is a sex chromosome.
 There are two kinds of sex chromosomes–X and Y. In humans and in almost all other mammals, females carry two X chromosomes, designated XX, and males carry one X and one Y, designated XY.

 A human egg contains only one set of chromosomes (23) and is a haploid.
 Sperm also have only one set of 23 chromosomes and are therefore haploid.
 When an egg and sperm fuse at fertilization, the two sets of chromosomes come together to form a unique diploid individual with 46 chromosomes.

 The sex chromosome in a human egg is always an X chromosome since a female only has X sex chromosomes.
 In sperm, about half the sperm have an X chromosome and half have a Y chromosome.
 If an egg fuses with sperm with a Y chromosome, the resulting individual is male.
 If an egg fuses with sperm with an X chromosome, the resulting individual is female.
 There are rare exceptions to this rule in which, for example, XX individuals develop as males or XY individuals develop as females.
-Chromosomes are not the final determinant of sex.
-In some cases, for example, chromosomally female babies that have been exposed to high levels of androgens before birth can develop masculinized genitals by the time they are born.
 There are other variations of sex chromosomes that lead to a variety of different physical expressions.

 The X-chromosome carries a larger number of genes in comparison to the Y-chromosome.
 In humans, X-chromosome inactivation enables males and females to have an equal expression of the genes on the X-chromosome since females have two X-chromosomes while males have a single X and a Y chromosome.
 X-chromosome inactivation is random in the somatic cells of the body as either the maternal or paternal X-chromosome can become inactivated in each cell.
 Thus, females are genetic mosaics.